 Teeth are composed of three main materials: the outer shell or enamel; the inner support structure, called dentin; and the pulp, containing nerves and blood vessels, in the very center of the tooth.
 Tooth cracks that only affect the enamel may not even create symptoms.
 Once the crack progresses to the dentin, allowing access to the sensitive nerves underneath, painful symptoms are sure to follow.
-Here are the typical symptoms of a cracked tooth and the different types of cracked teeth that are dealt with through endodontics by our Carmichael endodontist.
+Here are the typical symptoms of a cracked tooth and the different types of cracked teeth that are dealt with through endodontics by our Sacramento endodontist.

 Symptoms of Cracked Teeth